KirkSampleOrg/Branch-Protector-GHApp-.NET-Lambda/README.md

 **Step 16**.
 Under 'Subscribe to events', select `Repository`.

+### Configure authentication for your GitHub App

+Follow the instructions in [Authenticating with GitHub Apps](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps) to **TBD**.

-You have now created and registered your GitHub app.
-Next, you'll need to install it for your organization.
+**You have now created and registered your GitHub app.
+Next, you'll need to install it for your organization.**

 ### Install the GitHub App for your organization